• Egypt Tours

 Nubian Culture in Aswan

-Colorful Nubian village buildings with decorative patterns and traditional architecture near Aswan
+A colourful Nubian village building with decorative painted patterns and traditional architecture near Aswan, Egypt.

 Red Sea Coastal Extensions

-Many 12-day Egypt tours include Red Sea destinations like Hurghada, adding beach relaxation to intensive cultural touring.
-These coastal areas offer world-class diving opportunities among coral reefs teeming with tropical marine life.
-The contrast between desert archaeological sites and underwater ecosystems provides memorable diversity within single vacation experiences.
+Many 12-day Egypt tours include a Red Sea stay at Hurghada, Marsa Alam, or Sharm El Sheikh, adding several days of genuine beach time to the intensive cultural touring.
+These coasts offer world-class diving and snorkelling among coral reefs teeming with marine life, and the contrast between desert monuments and underwater reefs is one of the real pleasures of a longer trip.

-Scuba diver exploring coral reef with sea turtle and tropical fish underwater
+A scuba diver exploring a coral reef alongside a sea turtle and tropical fish in the clear blue water of the Red Sea, Egypt.

 Planning Your Egyptian Journey